tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Length` header indicates the size of the entire upload in bytes.
 The value MUST be a non-negative integer.

+#### Tus-Version

+The `Tus-Version` header MUST be a comma-separated list of protocol versions supported by the Server.
+The list MUST be sorted by Server's preference where the first one is the most preferred one.

 #### Tus-Resumable